lpmi-13/k3s-remotelab/sample-django-app/README.md

 1. Check the troubleshooting section
 2. Review application logs
-3. Consult the homelab documentation
+3. Consult the remotelab documentation
 4. Create an issue in the repository